 Purpose of this Blog

 There are tons of useful dev blogs out there.
 I have learned and still continue to learn from them, as well as from comments and discussions on their websites.
 Initially, I created this blog to use as an addition to my portfolio to help me get into the college I wanted to attend and later, a job in the industry.
 That didn't work out unfortunately.
 Now I am an independent developer and the purpose of this blog is to document and highlight some of the problems and hurdles I encounter during my game development efforts.
 I cover things I found particularly challenging, potential solutions to these issues; some in which I was proud of figuring out, and provide a general discussion.
 Along with the newly added features, I also provide some basic examples and source code to work on yourself.
 My hope is that with many of my efforts, my findings, and what I have accomplished thus far; will perhaps serve of use to others in their game development as well.
-I hope you will enjoy reading this blog and if you have any questions or comments, just add them below or click on the Contact page.
+I hope you will enjoy reading this blog and if you have any questions or comments, just add them below on posts or click on the Contact page.